 1. It is envisaged that the webcasting services will be procured from a specialist third party supplier.
 Subject to Member agreement a soft market testing and tender exercise will be conducted.
 From research with others it is anticipated that annual revenue costs of approximately £50,000pa will be required which will represent a budget pressure from 2015/16 onwards.
-Start up costs for the first year of use will be higher and the financial requirements for this phase of execution can be met from earmarked reserves, subject to Executive approval on 15 July 2014.
+Start up costs for the first year of use will be higher and the financial requirements for this phase of execution can be met from earmarked reserves, as approved by the Executive on 15 July 2014.